 Dr Marklund highlighted that traditional ways of thinking about innovation have left us ill-equipped to deal with the challenges of the world we live in now and in the future.

 The pandemic has ‘brought into focus this perfect storm of systemic challenges’, he said, calling for directionality, reflexivity, demand articulation, and new indicators that reflect the systemic nature of the problems being tackled.

 The opening remarks set the scene for a day of shared enquiry, thinking and networking for members, associates and partners from 18 countries.

-The programme aggregated learning that had taken place throughout 2020 at events in the Latin America, Africa and Nordic contexts, building on the contributions of over 300 participants at the regional level.
+The programme aggregated learning that had taken place throughout 2020 at events in the Latin America, Africa y Nordic contexts, building on the contributions of over 300 participants at the regional level.

 Across several core sessions, participants reflected on:

 - TIPC research on Metrics for Transformation and Second Order Learning

 - User needs for the emerging Mobile Transformative Innovation Policy Lab (MoTIL)

 - Examples of live transformative policy initiatives and experiments

 - Insights from regional learning and engagement events across TIPC hubs